 The Texas Tech Lady Raiders took on Texas at the 2012 Big 12 Championships

 Petty came to Lubbock after serving as head coach at Rider High School in Wichita Falls, Texas.
-While at Rider, he mentored several student-athletes to state qualifying berths, including three in 2003 who qualified for the 4-A state tournament, and one who won the 4-A state singles championship in 2006.
+While at Rider, he mentored several student-athletes to state qualifying berths, including three in 2003 who qualified for the Texas Class-4A state tournament, and one who won the 4-A state singles championship in 2006.
 In addition, his teams finished in the top five in the state of Texas from 2004-2006, with the 2006 team placing third.

-During his collegiate career, Petty played his first two years at Texas-San Antonio where he was named All-Southland Conference in both 1999 and 2000.
+During his collegiate career, Petty played his first two years at UTSA, where he was named All-Southland Conference in both 1999 and 2000.
 He then transferred to Midwestern State University and was named to the 2002 Lone Star Conference All-Academic team and was selected an Intercollegiate Tennis Association (ITA) All-American.

 Petty graduated cum laude from Midwestern State with a degree in political science.
 He and his wife, Angie, have a son, Colt.